 What to expect during your first visit

-Families coming to their first Aerodigestive Clinic should plan on being in the clinic for 3 to 4 hours.
+Families coming to their first Aerodigestive Clinic should plan on being in the clinic for approximately 2 hours.
 You will meet with specialists from Otolaryngology, Pulmonary and Gastroenterology whom will discuss with you the problems and concerns your child is having and examine your child.
+You will also meet with the General Pediatric Surgery team if needed.
 We each bring a different perspective to this assessment and we will then discuss your childs case and coordinate a diagnostic plan.
 This may include additional tests such as laboratory studies, X-rays, Pulmonary function tests, or swallow studies.
 In some cases, additional tests may be performed that same day.

 For many patients evaluated in our clinic, we will recommend a direct assessment of the entire upper aerodigestive tract in the operating room including a direct laryngoscopy and bronchoscopy by otolaryngology, a flexible bronchoscopy with bronchoalveolar lavage by Pulmonary and an esophagogastroduodenoscopy (EGD) with biopsies by gastroenterology.
 This combined evaluation, referred to as a “triple scope” is coordinated and performed on a different day by the same three physicians, which you will meet in the Aerodigestive Clinic, and can provide essential diagnostic information about what is causing the problems your child is experiencing.